William Phips: Provost Marshal General

-Becoming free: the political baptism of Phips
+Entry into Politics

 If Paris were worth a mass to Henry IV, Boston was worth a conversion, in the Puritan sense, to William Phips.

 The turmoil in England and William's accession to the throne had prompted New France's Governor to take advantage of the political turmoil in New England, launching a series of Indian raids across the northern frontier in 1689 and early 1690.
 When a frontier town in Maine was overrun in early March 1690, the French were perceived as instigators and the provisional government of Massachusetts began casting about for a major general to lead an expedition against the French in Acadia.
 Phips had not demonstrated military interests as a young man.
 During King Philip's War, when many took up arms, Phips built ships and cut lumber.
 John Knepp's journal testifies to Phips' constitutional disinterest in military discipline.
 Yet Phips' control of a naval gunship, and his subsequent actions, seem to have suggested he was a good candidate to lead a large military expedition.
 Sewall writes:

 Saturday, March 22.
 Sir William Phips offers himself to go in person, the Governor [Bradstreet] sends for me, and tells me of it, I tell the [General] Court; they send for Sir William who accepts to go, and is appointed to command the forces.
 Major Townsend relinquishes with thanks.
 Sir William had been sent to at first; but some feared he would not go; others thought his Lady would not consent.
 Court makes Sir William free and swear him Major General, and several others.
 Adjourn to Boston, Wednesday,14 night one o'clock.

 This is Sewall's entire entry, and he has no entry for the next day.
-It shows that Phips, though knighted, and one of the richest men in the colony, and highly active on the colony's behalf, was not yet able to vote or serve under the provisional government, as they were following the old Charter wherein only church members were free.
+It shows that Phips, though knighted, one of the richest men in the colony, and highly active on the colony's behalf, was not yet able to vote or serve under the provisional government because they were following the old charter, wherein only church members were free.
 The court, not the church, made Phips free on this Saturday, according to Sewall.
 Sewall was religiously devout and active in his church congregation and would not likely have misspoken or deliberately withheld information on this point.
 Sewall's diary is generally considered trustworthy and is widely referenced by historians.